-The World Report on Hearing by the World Health Organization (WHO) will provide a snapshot of hearing issues world-wide.
+The first World Report on Hearing – by the World Health Organisation (WHO) – will be released on 17 May 2020.

-Deafness Forum of Australia is one of the members of a WHO working party that will promote the Report.
 The material on this page is to help you to understand the purpose of the Report and its expected content.
-Please share it with interested people and organisations.
-Feel free to use what we’ve written (below) in your communications.
+Please send it to interested people and organisations.
+Feel free to use what we’ve written below in your communications.

 The report will be global in its reach while keeping a special focus on low- and middle-income countries where the number of people with hearing loss is not matched by the availability of services and resources.